open-needs/open-needs.github.io/docs/open_needs_server/index.rst

 Security
 --------
-The data inside **Open-Needs DB** must be secured and access and edit rights must be controllable.
+The data inside **Open-Needs Server** must be secured and access and edit rights must be controllable.

 Example: Not all users shall be allowed to update needs for release version (e.g. Product_1.0), but for "sub-versions" (e.g. 1.0_dev_feature_x).